 Cleaning and disinfection will reduce, but often does not eliminate, dangerous pathogens.This is where adding the best infection prevention technology, including UVC disinfection, to a bundled approach becomes essential.
 Read the New England Journal of Medicine’s report on how bunding infection prevention is a key factor behind the national 25% drop in C.diff burden.

 Studies have confirmed that UV light is an effective addition to manual cleaning efforts and can kill harmful pathogens quickly and efficiently.
 In fact, The American Journal of Infection Control notes that combining UVC technology with manual cleaning is one of the most effective ways to significantly decrease the pool of harmful pathogens that cause infection.

 Exposure to UVC light kills dangerous microorganisms.
-The proper dosage of UVC light — for a specific length of time and intensity — can be used to quickly and efficiently disinfect operating room areas and other high-traffic spaces within an outpatient surgical center.
+The proper dosage of UVC light — for a specific length of time and intensity — can be used to quickly and efficiently disinfect operating room areas and other high-traffic spaces within an operating/procedure rooms.
 The most effective UVC system will measure the actual dosage of UVC delivered to targeted areas throughout a room.
 This enhances efficacy when compared to time-based UVC exposure.

 Better disease prevention is also proven to help save money.
 One study showed that a 20% reduction in C.diff cases using RD UVC could save the average hospital more than $1.3 million annually in healthcare costs; military health operations can expect similar fiscal results.

 Recruiting the Right UVC System for Your Military Needs